-- 1 Name and business of the Trust - 1.1.
-All business shall be conducted in the name of Wye Valley NHS Trust ("the Trust"). - 1.2.
+1 Name and business of the Trust

+- 1.1.
+All business shall be conducted in the name of George Eliot Hospital NHS Trust/Worcestershire Acute Hospitals NHS Trust/Wye Valley NHS Trust ("the Trust"). - 1.2.
 All funds received in trust shall be in the name of the Trust as corporate trustee.
 The powers exercised by the Trust as corporate trustee, in relation to funds held on trust, shall be exercised separately and distinctly from those powers exercised as a Trust. - 1.3.
 The Trust has the functions conferred on it by Schedule 4 of the 2006 Act. - 1.4.
-Directors acting on behalf of the Trust as a corporate trustee are acting as quasi-trustees.
+Directors acting on behalf of the Trust as a corporate trustee are acting as quasitrustees.
 Accountability for charitable funds held on trust is to the Charity Commission and to the Secretary of State for Health and Social Care.
 Accountability for non-charitable funds held on trust is only to the Secretary of State for Health and Social Care. - 1.5.
 The Trust has resolved that certain powers and decisions may only be exercised or made by the Trust Board in formal session, which may include members participating by video or telephone.
-These powers and decisions are set out in the Schedule of Decisions Reserved for the Trust Board in Appendix 1 to these SOs and SFIs and have effect as if incorporated into the SOs. - 2 Composition of the Membership of the Trust Board
+These powers and decisions are set out in the Schedule of Decisions Reserved and Standing Financial Instructions (SFIs) which are a separate document and have effect as if incorporated into the SOs.

+2 Composition of the Membership of the Trust Board